 Also, because many doctors do not order all the appropriate labwork but rely too heavily on the TSH, many of these children remain untreated.

 I was determined not to fail my girl on thyroid, so imagine my joy to finally find a doctor willing to prescribe NDT.
-I happily filled our prescription for 15 mg/day of Armour and scheduled a follow-up appointment for 6 weeks.
-What I did not know at the time is that one cannot remain on a low dose of Armour.
+I happily filled our prescription for 15 mg/day of natural desiccated thyroid and scheduled a follow-up appointment for 6 weeks.
+What I did not know at the time is that one cannot remain on a low dose of natural desiccated thyroid.
 (Patient Mistake #1)

 The solution to being “a little” hypothyroid is not to take “a little” NDT.
 As I learned from a new friend and confirmed on the STTM website, that will cause you to become even more hypothyroid than you were to begin with due to the suppression of the feedback loop.